cirosantilli/linux-cheat/game.md

     primes 1 100 | wc -l

+`factor` is not included here as it is part of coreutils...

 ###robots

-Simple, fun, too much luck to generate serious interest.
+Simple, fun, but too much luck.

 Play: